 Register your overseas travel and/or residential details here.

-As there is no New Zealand diplomatic presence in the Central African Republic, the ability of the government to assist New Zealand citizens who get into trouble is severely limited.
+As there is no New Zealand diplomatic presence in the CAR, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

 New Zealanders travelling or living in the CAR should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel in the CAR – exclusions may well apply.
 Only very limited medical facilities are available in the CAR.New Zealanders in the CAR are strongly encouraged to register with the Ministry of Foreign Affairs and Trade.